ToanQPham/ToanQPham.github.io/writing.md

 <a href="{{ site.baseurl }}/notes/AluffiAlgebra_chap1_categories.pdf">Algebra: Chapter 0's book</a>
 <a href="{{ site.baseurl }}/notes/AluffiAlg_Chap3RingsModules.pdf">solutions</a>.
 </p>
-<p>Too many commutative diagrams needed to drawn.
+<p>Too many commutative diagrams needed to drawn so I stop typing solutions.
 Also, I feel that I know enough to learn more when needed.
-Or another option is to resume when taking quals exam.
+Another option is to resume when taking quals exam.

 **Ongoing projects:**